The evolutionary advantage of guilt: co-evolution of social and non-social guilt in structured populations

 \section{Models and Methods}

 First we recall the Iterated Prisoner's Dilemma (IPD) game and the definition of guilt-prone strategies, as described in \citep{Luis2017AAMAS}.
-We next describe our model where social and non-social guilt strategies are in co-presence.
-Then, the methods for analysing the model, namely stochastic evolutionary dynamics in well-mixed populations, and the agent-based simulations in networks, are in turn described.
+Next, we describe our model where social and non-social guilt strategies are in co-presence.
+Then, the methods for analysing the model, namely stochastic evolutionary dynamics in well-mixed populations, and the agent-based simulations in networks, are in turn detailed.